Tobias Smollett in the Enlightenment

 Title found at these libraries:

-Tobias Smollett (1721-71) is best known today as a novelist.
-In the eighteenth-century, he was principally regarded as a historian and critic.
-In this book, Richard J. Jones explores the diversity of Smollett's journalistic and literary writings.
-In doing so, he establishes new connections between Smollett's work and contemporary writers of the Scottish Enlightenment.
-Smollett is presented, much like the philosopher David Hume, as a Scot in London, writing history and critical essays.
-The book takes as its focal point Smollett's visit to Nice, between 1763 and 1765, and the account he wrote of it in Travels through France and Italy (1766).
-This account is usually seen as a 'travel narrative'.
-However, Jones argues that it should more properly be read as 'pocket encyclopedia' in the tradition of Voltaire.
-Jones offers a productive juxtaposition of authors, texts, and contexts for readers interested in questions of genre, Enlightenment thought, and the cosmopolitan nature of eighteenth-century culture.
+Tobias Smollett (1721-71) is best known today as a novelist whereas in the eighteenth century he was primarily regarded as a historian and critic.
+In Tobias Smollett in the Enlightenment, Richard J. Jones explores the diversity of Smollett's journalistic and literary writings and establishes new connections between Smollett's work and writers of the Scottish Enlightenment.
+Taking as his focal point Smollett's visit to Nice, between 1763 and 1765, and the account he wrote of it in Travels through France and Italy (1766), Jones argues that Smollett's account should be read as a "pocket encyclopedia" in the tradition of Voltaire, rather than as a conventional "travel narrative."
+Discussing Smollett's engagement with medicine, fine art, the theater and history, Jones offers a productive juxtaposition of authors, texts and contexts, presenting Smollett as a writer whose Scottish (and particularly Glaswegian) identity informed his involvement in a wider European Enlightenment.